Types of Houseplants To Clean Indoor Air

 Sometimes we need a little boost in the air.
 Maybe the flu is going around, or you've recently painted and you want to purify the air.

-This oil blend can be easily diffused or added to a pan of hot water to make airborne.
+Essential oils can be easily diffused to make them airborne.
 You can also add it to cleaning products, washing machines, or create a room spray with distilled water.